Praqma/helmsman/docs/cmd_reference.md

         apply the plan directly.

   `--context-override string`
         override releases context defined in release state with this one.

   `--debug`
         show the debug execution logs and actual helm/kubectl commands.
 This can log secrets and should only be used for debugging purposes.

   `--verbose`
         show verbose execution logs.

   `--destroy`
         delete all deployed releases.

   `--diff-context num`
         number of lines of context to show around changes in helm diff output.

+  `-p`
+        max number of concurrent helm releases to run

   `--dry-run`
         apply the dry-run (do not update) option for helm commands.